-A weekly writing / poetry group, run across the year groups, has been started this year.
+A weekly writing / poetry group, run across the year groups, will be started this year.
 The aim is to encourage and inspire burgeoning writers, as well as to highlight opportunities and competitions that they can become involved in.

 Student Support